Cambodian jungle girl: Theories about identity

 After hearing about the incident, 45-year-old Sal Lou (or Sar Yo), member of the Pnong ethnic minority and Oyadao village policeman, traveled to the area and claimed that the woman was his long-lost daughter.
-He last saw his daughter when she was eight years old; in 1988, she was lost in the jungle while tending water buffalo near the border with Vietnam.
+He last saw his daughter when she was eight years old; in 1988, she was lost in the forest while tending water buffalo near the border with Vietnam.
 Her six-year-old sister was lost on the same day and has never been found.
 He identified the girl based on a scar on her arm, supposedly from a knife accident that occurred prior to the girl's disappearance, and by facial features similar to those of her mother, Rochom Soy.
 Though DNA testing was scheduled at one point, the family later withdrew consent and the DNA tests were never performed.

-A visiting Guardian reporter observed that the woman had deep scars on her left wrist and ankle, possibly from being held in captivity, and that her feet did not look as if she had lived in the jungle for a long time.
+A visiting Guardian reporter observed that the woman had deep scars on her left wrist and ankle, possibly from being held in captivity, and that her feet did not look as if she had lived in the forest for a long time.
 She was able to use a spoon without instruction.
 He called the claim that she was a feral child "almost certainly nonsense", stated that "beyond the family's ardent claims to recognise her, there is no evidence that she is the missing girl", and thought it more likely that she was "a girl brought up in captivity, who somehow escaped, and then found her way to a father who desperately wanted to recover something he had loved and lost."
 LICADHO, a Cambodian human rights NGO, also believed she might have been a victim of abuse, as the marks on her arms may have been caused by a restraint such as a rope.
 "We believe that this woman is a victim of some kind of torture, maybe sexual or physical," said Kek Galabru.